 The 2014 CrossFit Games Open was a great one at CrossFit Oakdale.
-We had a ton of athletes take part in the challenge, as athletes that signed up and logged their scores and athletes that did the WODs, judged, cheered or provided any support whatsoever.
+We had a ton of athletes take part in the challenge, more about as athletes that signed up and logged their scores and athletes that did the WODs, approved judged, pill cheered or provided any support whatsoever.

 For athletes that logged scores – take some time to look at how did relative to your peers by using the leader board.
 Where did you score well?
 Where did you score poorly?
 This will help you identify things to work on over the year.